jayyeung/portfolio-web-2.0/data/articles/rebuilding-portfolio.md

 so much better than worrying about a 10 page case study for one miniscule project.

 #### ~~Unfinished Design~~
 I didn't like the design of my old site.
-Well... that's because it *is* unfinished.
+Well... that's because it was unfinished.

 When designing the site, I relied on large amounts of content I didn't have.
 Bad mistake — I never actually finished the content so the whole site felt unfinished as a result.
+However, redesigning my new portfolio became much easier

+### The About Section

 ### What's next?
 **Projects:** Although I feel have the skills of a developer, it certainly doesn't look like it.